-One family lawyer’s refusal to give up on his passion for the environment.
+Thin again if you thought lawyers are only good at arguing cases.
+One family lawyer’s refusal to give up on his fight for saving the planet.

 I’m pleased today to be speaking with Grier Raggio who’s a Texas family lawyer.
 He has been practicing family law since 1968.
 He’s a Harvard college graduate, written numerous articles on family law, and also written two books; the most recent book is titled How to Divorce in New York.
 Grier is well versed in Texas family law matters including divorce, child custody, and in dealing with large asset cases.
 He has been selected to the list of Texas super lawyers on many occasions and he’s been selected as a Fellow of the American Academy of Matrimonial lawyers.
 Grier has handled several international family law cases and international child custody cases.
 I invited Grier to speak with me today about his family law career, but he is also a politician.
 He ran as a Democratic candidate in the 2010 election for the United States House of Representatives seat in Texas’ 32nd congressional district and he’s also very active in the environmental movement and has a website/blog called weconsumetoomuch.com; his firm website is raggiolaw.com.